sihunqu123/foldcol/README.md

 # foldcol
+Vim plugin that allows you to fold long columns when editing delimiter separated files with many columns.
-Clone of foldcol vim plug in from Dr. Chip
+Inspired by the foldcol vim plugin from Dr. Chip (http://vim.sourceforge.net/scripts/script.php?script_id=1161)